MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ## Set up and configure the Office 365 CDN using the Office 365 CLI

-> [!NOTE]
-> Before you can manage site collection app catalogs in your tenant, ensure that you have installed the [Office 365 CLI](https://aka.ms/o365cli).
+The procedures in this section require that you have installed the [Office 365 CLI](https://aka.ms/o365cli).
 Next, connect to your SharePoint Online tenant using the [spo connect](https://pnp.github.io/office365-cli/cmd/spo/connect/) command.

+Complete these steps to set up and configure the CDN to host your assets in SharePoint Online using the Office 365 CLI.

 ### Enable the Office 365 CDN